pythonjobs/jobs/README.md

 created: !!timestamp '2015-02-20' <- The date the job was submitted
 tags:
   - london
+  - england
   - python
   - sql
+  - django
+  - <add as many tags as you want!>
 ---

 Full job description here, in Markdown format
 ```

-To add your job, submit a pull request to this repo, that adds a single file to the jobs/ directory.
-This file should match the example above.
+The easiest way to add the job is to (create a new file in our repo)[https://github.com/pythonjobs/jobs/new/master/jobs], and simply paste in the text of your job ad.

+When you've finished edting you can make a pull-request directly from the web form.

 When each pull request is submitted, it gets validated, and then manually reviewed, before being added to the site.
-If the pull request fails the validation testing (Travis) then you _must_ fix this before the pull request can proceed.

-# Previewing your submission

-The easiest way to preview your submission is to build the site locally.
-You can use almost the exact same process we use to build the site on your own PC:

-1. Install hyde - hyde.github.io <code>pip install hyde</code>
-2. Install fin - <code>pip install fin</code>
-3. clone/checkout the https://github.com/pythonjobs/template repository
-4. Within this clone, put your new file in <code>hyde/content/jobs/[job_filename].html
-5. Delete the contents of the <code>deploy</code> directory.
-6. from within <code>hyde/</code>, run <code>hyde serve</code>
-7. Open a web browser, and navigate to http://localhost:8080/
+If the validation fails you will get a message via GitHub.
+You can edit the file again, and resubmit.

 # Frequently Asked Questions